Graduate Funding at UNM

 - Russel J. and Dorothy S. Bilinski Fellowship for Dissertation Completion

 - LAII FLAS Fellowship

 Students may contact the Graduate Resource Center to inquire about additional funding.

 Research and Travel

-Graduate students may apply each semester for funds supporting field research and conference travel:
+Graduate students may apply for funds supporting field research and conference travel when grants are available:

 - Student Research Allocations Committee (SRAC) Grant (GPSA)

 - Additional funding opportunities through the graduate school

 If you are seeking employment as a graduate student on campus, please see the UNMJobs' website.